0xzhouchenyu/0xzhouchenyu.github.io/_pages/about.md

 🚩 Recent Speical Focus:
 - Large-Scale Graph Neural Network Learning and Applications
-- Reinforcement Learning and Time Series Forecasting for Financial Markets
+- Reinforcement Learning and LLM-driven Forecasting for Financial Markets
 - Security and Performance Analysis of DeFi / Blockchain Layer 2

 I possess strong programming skills and take pleasure in coding.
 I am a gold medalist in the Asian regional contest of the [International Collegiate Programming Contest](https://icpc.global/)(ACM-ICPC), the world's most prestigious collegiate programming contest.
 I am proficient in Python and C/C++ and have gained experience working with R, Matlab, Java, Golang, and JavaScript.